fydtech/foryard.tech-frontend/README.md

 ```

 ## Security vulnerabilities
-If you discover a security vulnerability within this project please send an e-mail to our developers at dev@foryard.nl.
+If you discover a security vulnerability within this project please send an e-mail to our developers at dev@foryard.tech.
 All security vulnerabilities will be promptly addressed.